 On an annual basis, the Board approves a set of corporate objectives that are communicated to all employees, with measurable targets and a percentage allocation to each objective.
 Each such objective is allocated a percentage of the overall measure of corporate performance.
-At the commencement of 2023, the Company approved five corporate objectives.
-In general, the objectives for 2023 can be summarized as follows:
+At the commencement of 2024, the Company approved seven corporate objectives.
+In general, the objectives for 2024 can be summarized as follows:

-- 1. Progress the regulatory approval and permitting of the Stibnite Gold Project ModPRO2. - Clearly communicate the value and technical merits of ModPRO2 to support the USFS in delivering a defensible Supplemental Draft Environmental Impact Statement ("SDEIS"). - Progress key ancillary permits and submit applications in a timely manner. - Respond to requests for additional information expeditiously to assist with timely preparation of a SDEIS. - 2.
-Advance Administrative Settlement Agreement and Order on Consent ("ASAOC") Phase 1 within approved budget and 4-year schedule. - Submit project deliverables in a timely manner within the agreed upon schedule. - Maintain positive relationships with the EPA and the USFS to ensure willingness to work together as we progress the ASAOC. - 3.
-Advance project construction readiness. - Complete preconstruction planning. - Advance construction year 1 studies and engineering. - 4.
-Deliver objectives within Department of Defense grant programs for antimony trisulfide. - · Meet SBIR Phase 1 objectives. - Advance DOD Ordnance Technology Consortium application and technical scope. - Secure Defense Production Act Title III funding to advance project. - 5.
-Maintain / increase support among all stakeholders by communicating Stibnite Gold Project value proposition to ensure Perpetua has a strong social license and investor support. - Demonstrate public support through a successful SDEIS comment period. - Maintain favorable reputation among shareholders while targeting a broader investor group. - 6.
+- 1. Progress the regulatory approval and permitting of the Stibnite Gold Project ModPRO2. - Support the USFS in development and delivery of a defensible Final Environmental Impact Statement ("FEIS") and issuance of a Final Record of Decision. - Progress key ancillary permits and submit applications in a timely manner. - Respond to requests for additional information expeditiously to assist with timely preparation of a FEIS and support objection period. - 2.
+Complete Administrative Settlement Agreement and Order on Consent ("ASAOC") Phase 1 within approved budget.

+- 3. Advance project construction readiness. - · Prime contract strategy and execution. - · Attract and recruit owners team. - · Complete preconstruction planning. - · Advance studies and engineering. - 4.
+Deliver objectives within Department of Defense grant programs for antimony trisulfide. - Advance DOD Ordnance Technology Consortium application and technical scope. - Maintain / increase support among all stakeholders by communicating Stibnite Gold Project value proposition to ensure Perpetua has a strong social license and investor support. - Develop advocates within non-permitting agencies and other stakeholders by building project awareness. - · Maintain and illustrate social license. - Maintain favorable reputation among shareholders while targeting a broader investor group. - 6.
 Promote a strong safety, sustainability and environmental culture. - Complete field work while maintaining zero lost time incident rate and reportable spills. - Ensure compliance of occupation, safety and health policies and Occupational Safety and Health Administration and environmental regulations through regular training. - Publish Annual Sustainability Report clearly communicating Perpetua's culture and values. - 7.
 Manage financial position effectively and efficiently. - Ensure treasury position sufficiently funds the Company through permitting.